Main content

 Boating on Lake Iroquois

 The waters of Lake Iroquois, as is the case for nearly all the waters in the state of Vermont, are public.
 The rules and regulations for activities in and on the public waters of the state are set by state government.
-Before coming to any lake in the state it is important to be familiar with the laws and regulations governing that particular lake as not all activities are allowed on all lakes.
+Rules for specific lakes, as well as the general rules governing all lakes in Vermont can be found in the Use of Public Waters Rules.

-Some things to remember when boating on Lake Iroquois
+Some things to know when boating on Lake Iroquois

 • Personal watercraft, such as jet skis or any other Class A vessel that uses an inboard engine powering a water jet pump, are specifically prohibited on Lake Iroquois.

 • Speed limits: boats may not travel at speeds greater than 5 mph within 200 feet of shore, a person in the water, other vessels, docks, or a divers-down flag.
-There are some 200 foot buoys placed around the lake by individuals to aid in judging the distance.
+There are some 200 foot white buoys placed around the lake by individuals to aid in judging this distance.

 • Loon nesting sites: Between May 1 and July 31 all persons and vessels are prohibited from approaching within 300 feet of any loon nesting site.
 The loon nesting site on Lake Iroquois is clearly marked with signs and buoys